fubark/cyber/docs/docs.md

 These docs provide a reference manual for the language.
 You can read it in order or jump around using the navigation.
 You may come across features that are marked `Incomplete` or `Planned`.
 This is because the docs are written as if all features have been completed already.

 ## Type System.
 Cyber is a statically typed language.
-However, dynamic typing is also supported.
-If you're coming from a language such as Python, JavaScript, or Lua, it can be easier to get started with [Dynamic Typing](#dynamic-typing).
+[Dynamic types](#dynamic-typing) are supported as well but they have limited capabilities.

 ## Hello World.
 ```cy